 Using an Agent or Distributor

-Many American exporters use agents or distributors to serve the Singapore market and other markets in Southeast Asia.
-Finding prospective partners usually presents no problem as Singapore firms are aggressive when it comes to representing new products and typically respond enthusiastically to new opportunities.
+Many American exporters engage agents or distributors to serve the Singapore market and other Southeast Asia markets.
+Identifying prospective partners is generally straightforward, as Singapore firms are proactive and often enthuasiasic about representing new products and opportunities.
 Most American companies that use the U.S. Commercial Service (CS) Singapore matchmaking and promotion services in Singapore find several interested agents or distributors.
-Because of the relatively small size of the Singapore market, potential partners often ask to cover regional territories.
-With a strong history of trade, Singaporean companies are particularly successful in taking products to the region.
+With a strong history of trade, Singaporean companies are particularly successful in taking products to the ASEAN region.
 CS Singapore offers a wide range of programs and has an excellent record of success in introducing U.S. firms to the market.
 A list of services offered by CS Singapore can be obtained from our website.

 Establishing an Office

 Singapore maintains an open, heavily trade-dependent economy.
-The economy is supported through unprecedented government spending and strong supply chains in key sectors, despite the COVID-19 pandemic.
+The economy is supported through unprecedented government spending and strong supply chains in key sectors.
 The government’s predominantly open investment policies support a free- market economy while actively managing and sustaining Singapore’s economic development.
 U.S. companies regularly cite transparency, business-friendly laws, tax structure, customs facilitation, intellectual property protection, and well-developed infrastructure as attractive investment climate features.
-The IMD World Competitiveness Booklet 2023 ranked Singapore as the fourth most competitive economy globally.
+The IMD World Competitiveness Booklet 2024 ranked Singapore as the most competitive economy globally.
 Singapore actively enforces its robust anti-corruption laws and typically ranks as the least corrupt country in Asia.
-In addition, Transparency International’s 2022 Corruption Perception Index placed Singapore as the fifth-least corrupt nation globally.
+In addition, Transparency International’s 2024 Corruption Perception Index placed Singapore as the third-least corrupt nation globally.
 The U.S.-Singapore Free Trade Agreement (USSFTA), which came into force in 2004, expanded U.S. market access in goods, services, investment, and government procurement, enhanced intellectual property protection, and provided for cooperation in promoting labor rights and environmental protections.

 Representative Office